rena5555/Twitter-Sentiment-Analysis/README.md

 * The following steps were taken for data cleaning:

-    1. **Tojenization**: Tokenization is the process of splitting up a single string of text into a list of
+    1. **Tokenization**: Tokenization is the process of splitting up a single string of text into a list of
                          individual words, or tokens.
 In order to feed our text data to a classification model, we first need to tokenize it.
 Python has a built in string method(string.split()), that splits up any given string into a list based on a splitting character
     2. **Stemming**:  Reduces a word to the base or root word using PorterStemmer
     3. **Lowercase**: Lowercase the tweets